 LAF/LAI4 selected photograph by Ron Haviv, VII

-A look at illegal gold mining in the Peruvian Amazon.
+A look at illicit and unregulated gold mining in the Peruvian Amazon.
 The long term story covers mining before and after government intervention to shut down the mines.

 Ron Haviv is an Emmy nominated, award-winning photojournalist and co-founder of the photo agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.